11 Tips for Applying Kobe Bryant’s Mamba Mentality to Your Career

-“As a young kid when I came into the league, it was like I’m driving this way and either you’re going to be on the train or be on the track.
+“As a young kid, when I came into the league, it was like, I’m driving this way, and either you’re going to be on the train or be on the track.
 There was no such thing as understanding that people have lives outside of the game……If I understood that at an early age, it helps me as a leader to communicate better.
 I came to understand that later, getting to know people on a personal level.”

 11. Greatness requires sacrifice.
-Becoming great at anything requires a dedication that most people aren’t willing to make.
-“A lot of people say that they want to be great, but they're not willing to make the sacrifices necessary to achieve greatness,” Kobe has said.
-“They have other concerns, whether important or not, and they spread themselves out."
+Becoming great at anything requires dedication and sacrifice.
+As Kobe Bryant said in his book, "A lot of people say that they want to be great, but they're not willing to make the sacrifices necessary to achieve greatness.
+They have other concerns, whether important or not, and they spread themselves out."

 Kobe was notorious for completing early morning workouts before his kids were awake and returning to the gym after they were asleep at night.
 He made great sacrifices to be the best but also found a balance that worked well for him and his family.

 How to practice it: It is important to identify your priorities and focus on the things that support your goals.
 This means learning to say no to requests or commitments that don’t align with your priorities.
 Take the time to evaluate how you spend your time and decide how much you want to allocate to others.
 By being mindful of your time and priorities, you can make better decisions about using your time and energy.